 How and when do I make payment?

 Via PayPal, once your document is ready.
-Simply calculate how much you wish to spend by clicking here.
-You may use your debit or credit card on PayPal.
-PayPal is a very secure and trusted payment method, with nearly 200 million users worldwide.
+You may use your debit or credit card on PayPal, a very secure and trusted payment method, with nearly 350 million users worldwide.
 We will commence work when payment has been received.
 We do not accept any other method of payment.
 The prices listed are for prepaid non-agency clients.
 Prices listed are for those whose first language is English.
 Rates will be higher, and negotiable, for those whose first language is not English.
-Payment needs to be made in advance of the work being carried out in order to avoid any extra charges (minimum 10%).
+Payment needs to be made in advance of the work being carried out.

-What type of file do I need to upload?
+What type of file do I need to send you?

 Your document should be a text file in any standard format: for example, Word, PDF or Notepad.
 We can work with Windows or Mac.
-Please upload only one file per payment.
 If we cannot open your file, we will contact you.